-As salespeople, we talk a lot about different key performance indicators that matter to your team.
+As salespeople, we talk a lot about different KPIs (Key Performance Indicators) that matter to your team.

 However, we typically look at different KPIs in terms of their respective stages.
 Lead qualification in the lead generation stage, conversions in the final stage…